emil2k/tab/README.md

 ## TODO

+Improve error messages of the generated tests, can base on the output type :

+- Identify the particular test that failed.
+- If outputs a struct it could test that each field of the struct matches expectations and output errors for individual fields.
+- If outputs a map it could test that all the keys match expectations and output errors for individual keys.
+Similar test for arrays/slices.
+- If outputs a function it could be provided with another set of table tests for the expected value which the returned function must pass for the test to pass.

+## TODO

+Provide flags to prevent replacement of existing function and the option to place each table test into a separate test function.

+## TODO

 By default inequality is evaluated using `!=`.
 Equality can also be determined by defining a custom function using the following naming convention :